Silks-road/inHouseGuides/callguard/setupForCallguard.md

   git checkout feature/callguard-panel-update
 ```

-This includes making an assets folder if need be - you import or copy this from a previous project PROVIDED you make sure the path is correct i.e:
-    mkdir / cp assets
-       path: /sites/ada.lovelace/testFolder/callguard-panel/httpdocs/assets/css..etc
+#### Assets folder

+Check if your local repo has imported an assets folder.
+It is usually found in the httpdocs directory: `callguard-panel/httpdocs/assets`, containing images, css files etc.

+Some projects depending on their age, may not have one and you will therefore need to either import or copy an assets folder from a previous project you've worked on, or from another online CGH repo.

+#### Cleanup & copy

-Delete ALL the the “.idea” folder/s within your local copy - you can do this through your terminal
+Delete ALL the the `.idea` folders and files within your local copy, and check for any remnant of `.svn` files within:

-    make sure you are in the root of your project in your local sandbox:
-    ls -a
-    rm -rf .idea
+`rm -rf .idea svn`

-now go to vhost folder now within said project:
+Now go to `vhost` folder within said project, and make a copy of the vhost file **WITHOUT the extention**, including all content:

     cd vhost

-Make a copy of the vhost file WITHOUT the extention, and copy all the content over:
+    pwd ...clothing-line/callguard-panel/vhost
     cp vhost.conf.install vhost.conf

-Do the same again in conf (one folder up/ main folder) for BOTH config & syndication!:
+Do the same again in your `conf` folder for both you config & syndication files, again with file extensions removed:

+>**NOTE**: You may on occasion come across an “export” folder, with an “export.xml.install” file within...
+For the most part you can ignore this, but it is best to double check...
+Normally you would find this folder and file in the IVR section of the CGH projects, instead of the Panel; but if the IVR is configurable then you would find it in the Panel conf folder as well.
+On occasions it is also found in the API and Web versions depending on the client and situation.
+For more info search for export module and ETL in the docs or follow this [link](https://wiki.eckoh.com/export-module/)

     cd ../conf/
     cp config.xml.install config.xml
     cp syndication.xml.install syndication.xml

-NOTE: You may on occasion find an “export” folder, with an “export.xml.install” file within.
-For the most part you can ignore this, but it is best to double check!!!
-Normally you would find this folder/ file in the IVR section of the project instead of the Panel; but if the IVR is configurable then you would find it in the Panel conf folder as well.
-On occasions it is also found in the API and Web versions depending on the client and situation.
-For more info search for export module and ETL in the docs or follow this link: https://wiki.eckoh.com/export-module/

-Go to the root folder of your CURRENT directory (callguard-panel):

-    cd ../
-    pwd
-        /srv/share/sites/ada.lovelace/testFolder/callguard-panel

-You MIGHT need to make an assets folder in the ROOT of your directory if necessary - check to confirm as it may already be set up in the vhost/vhost.conf file - look for

- Alias   /assets     /srv/share/folder/give/me/assets/

-It should be in the top half of the file just before the <Location /> tag:

-    cd /srv/share/sites/ada.lovelace/testFolder/callguard-panel
-    mkdir assets

-Go to a previous project and grab the assets and subfolders from there

-    copy/ paste

-Print your file path and copy the path displayed and SAVE it!!! - you need it for the next bit:
+Print your file path and copy the path displayed and SAVE it - you will need it for updating the config in the next section

-    pwd
-    /srv/share/sites/ada.lovelace/testFolder/callguard-panel
+`pwd /srv/share/sites/ada.lovelace/callguardProjects/clothing-line/callguard-panel`

 /////////////////////////////////////////////////////////////////////////////////////////